ChrisPy-RuBy/docs/braindump.md

-more cards about vim folding **to_add get better at flake8 and blacking code **to_do create a pandas anki set **to_learn move final parts of word doc labbook into docs *to_do move final parts of word doc labbook into docs **to_do change qa to rem numbers when updating spell check**to_do notes on running child processes with subprocess to anki **to_add cardinaliity ordinality in cs **to_add add simiple rules for permutations and combinations **to_add fixed pyenv with brew uninstall --force --ignore-dependencies openssl@1.1;pyenv install -v 3.5.2;brew install openssl@1.1 uft-8, unicode etc in python, see real python tutorial **to_learn sorted and setdefault in python sorted and setdefault in python to_learn learn to use classes instead of dicts for data processing to_learn what is unicode **to_learn commandline search and pretty printer for labbook **to_make bits, bytes, hex etc **to_add bits, bytes, hex etc **to_learn what is a bitmask **to_learn make a map of all different attributes, methods etc and where they live on a class **learn
+more cards about vim folding **to_add get better at flake8 and blacking code **to_do create a pandas anki set **to_learn move final parts of word doc labbook into docs **to_do change qa to rem numbers when updating spell check**to_do notes on running child processes with subprocess to anki **to_add add simiple rules for permutations and combinations **to_add sorted and setdefault in python sorted and setdefault in python to_learn learn to use classes instead of dicts for data processing to_learn commandline search and pretty printer for labbook **to_make bits, bytes, hex etc **to_learn what is a bitmask **to_learn make a map of all different attributes, methods etc and where they live on a class **learn